thinrichs/ImplicitREST/README.md

             entityRoutePopulator.RegisterRoutes();
         }

 ## SAMPLE IMPLEMENTATION

 The sample implementation is the simplest thing that will work.
 It does not follow the best practices.
 Best Practices are laid out below this section.
-To test the sample implementation perform the following:
+This and subsequent sections will assume the base URL for the sample is http://localhost/HowToConsumeAutoREST To test the sample implementation perform the following:

 		POST to http://localhost/HowToConsumeAutoREST/RESTable/Create with an empty JSON payload like {}